pslucas0212/OCP47-IPI-vSphere-Install/README.md

   <img src="images/certupdate.jpg" width="700"/>

   8. We are now ready to deploy the cluster.
-Change to iinstallation directory.
+Change to the installation directory.
 In the installation directory create a directory to store the installation artifacts (configuration, authentication information, log files, etc.)  I called my installtion artifacts directory ocp45.
 Run the following installation command.

     ./openshift-install create cluster --dir=ocp45 --log-level=info